← Part of Ignite AI Consulting

 Principle 04

 Two postures to watch for: the first is pride dressed as integrity — clinging to a skill we have worked years to develop when AI is now better, refusing the humility of using the better tool.
 The second is hubris dressed as enablement — celebrating new capability AI grants us without having earned the wisdom to use it well.
 Both are spiritual failures.
-The image-bearer must hold both at once.
+We must hold both at once.

-The Discipline of Non-Use
+The Discipline of Non-Use and Practice

 Principle 05